Mark Barnes

-Mark Barnes is an American attorney serving as partner in the Ropes & Gray health care and life sciences practice based in Boston.
+Mark Barnes is an American attorney serving as a partner in the Ropes & Gray health care and life sciences practice based in Boston.
 He was director of policy for the New York State Department of Health AIDS Institute, and associate commissioner for medical and legal policy for the New York City Department of Health under the mayoralty of David Dinkins.
 He worked on the National Health Care Reform Task Force in the Clinton Administration.
 He also has served as executive vice president of St. Jude Children's Research Hospital and founded and directed the Harvard University HIV/AIDS treatment programs in Africa.
-His current legal and advocacy work includes focus on the fields of research compliance, the ethics and regulation of clinical trials, medical privacy, and "big data" research.
+His current legal and advocacy work includes a focus on the fields of research compliance, the ethics and regulation of clinical trials, medical privacy, and "big data" research.
 He is past president of the New York State Bar Association's Health Law Section.

 Personal

 Barnes is a native of Dadeville, Tallapoosa County, Alabama.
 He is the son of Elaine Robinson and Mike Barnes, and his family has lived around Tallapoosa for generations.
 According to his family oral history, he is a direct descendant of Daniel Boone.
 Barnes plans to retire to Dadeville, where he purchased family property.
 He has been with his partner since 1984.

 Barnes attended Bennington College.
 In 1984 Barnes graduated from Yale Law School with a juris doctor, and in 1991 he received his L.L.M. from Columbia University School of Law.